LanxceR/UBAYA-FinalProject-Escort-Game/README.md

 # UBAYA-FinalProject-Escort-Game
- Final Project "Making of an Escort Mission Structured Game" for UBAYA
+ Final Project "Making of an Escort Mission Structured Game" For Universitas Surabaya

+ Made by:

+ Darren Osmond Lesmana (160819043)
+ Jonathan Foe (160819046)